-The New York Police Department will begin closing down access to Times Square starting at 43rd Street and Broadway and moving north as revelers arrive.
+On December 31, the New York Police Department will begin closing down access to Times Square starting at 43rd Street and Broadway, and moving north as revelers arrive.
 The exact times that these blocks close to pedestrian and vehicular traffic will depend on when the revelers begin arriving.
 It is likely that there will be no vehicular traffic on either Broadway or Seventh Avenue as of approximately 3:00 p.m.
-Vehicles will most likely have difficulty traveling across town after 6:00 p.m. above 42nd Street as far north as 59th Street.
+Vehicles will most likely have difficulty traveling across town after 3:00 p.m. or earlier above 42nd Street and as far north as 59th Street.
 If you are planning to come to Times Square and join in the festivities, you are advised to enter from Sixth or Eighth Avenue.
-Your chance of getting a viewing spot near the Ball (at Broadway & 43rd Street) increases the earlier you arrive.
+Your chance of getting a viewing spot near the Ball increases the earlier you arrive.
 The blocks will be closed off as they fill up northward, street-by-street, as the police deem necessary.

 The earlier you arrive, the better your view and the closer you will be to the action.
 The sound system is set up in the Bowtie area (where Broadway and Seventh Avenue cross), and the video screens on One Times Square (where the Ball is lowered) are easily visible.
 There are additional screens set up throughout the event.

 The best way to come to Times Square is via public transportation.
-To get to Times Square, the # 1, 2, 3, 7, A, B, C, D, E, F, N, Q, R, W, V and S shuttle trains all service the Times Square area.
+To get to Times Square, the # 1, 2, 3, 7, A, B, C, D, E, F, M, N, Q, R, W, and S shuttle trains all service the Times Square area.
+Note that certain trains do not run on weekends.
 Please note that the MTA has advised revelers not to use the 42nd Street Subway Station on New Year's Eve due to crowding conditions - you are advised to exit at one of the surrounding stations and enter Times Square on foot.
 It is expected that the MTA will keep all subway stations open on New Year's Eve.
 Some entrances and exits may be closed as crowd conditions require.
 Trains may also bypass some stations, depending on how the crowds build.
-For further information nearer the date of the event, please call or visit the MTA at (718) 330-1234 or www.mta.info.
+The most up-to-date transit information is always available by calling the MTA at 511 or visiting www.mta.info.